 Our Next Lecture

-The American Research Center in Egypt, New York Chapter (ARCE/NY) in co-sponsorship with the Department of Classics & Ancient Studies, Barnard College, Columbia University, presents the following lecture in its Winter/Spring 2020 Lecture Series:
+The American Research Center in Egypt, New York Chapter (ARCE/NY) in co-sponsorship with the Classical Studies Department of Columbia University presents the following lecture in its Winter/Spring 2020 Lecture Series:

-TIME: 6:00 P.M.
+TIME: February 13, at 6:00 P.M.
 FREE TO THE PUBLIC.
 RSVP REQUIRED.
 Please reply to firstname.lastname@example.org.

 Upcoming Egyptology Lectures in New York

 February 14, 2020.
 Egyptological Seminar of New York Lecture.
 Dr. Campbell Price, “An Image as Perfect as the Ancestors : Functions of Late Egyptian Sculpture”.
 6:30 at the Art Study Room in the Uris Center at the Metropolitan Museum of Art.